-Annex I of Reg.
-889/2008 contains some specifications on raw materials and heavy metal content of the end product, but not on foreign matter (plastic, metal, glass etc. particles).
+The relevant Annexes contain contains some specifications on raw materials and heavy metal content of the end product, but not on foreign matter (plastic, metal, glass etc. particles).
 Some countries as well as the new EU fertilising products regulation (2019/1009/EC) set limits for foreign matter in their fertiliser legislation.
 It is primarily the responsibility of the applicant companies to ensure that their products comply with these limits.
 However, the national teams may request analyses to verify whether these requirements are fulfilled.

-Digestates are only acceptable if the digestion additives are acceptable (see separate section).
+• Digestates are only acceptable if the digestion additives are acceptable (see separate section).